aliciawarddev/CSS-Drawings/backlog.md

     - fix the positioning of the entire skull: be fixed, not be moved up by adding more elements
 - Adventure time
     - add shadows
-- Envelope
+- Alicia
-    - position in the middle of the wrapper
+    - position face elements
+    - add glasses
+    - add hair
+    - add shading: bottom of face, top of neck, bottom of torso+shoulders, hair, ears

 ## Drawings to Build